The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 From this evaluation, we can see that situation number three offers us the best result, as long as that extra combo action turns into potency later on down the line.

-Another situation to examine is if the two targets would both live and die with the buff which is a relatively easy solve.
+Another situation to examine is if the two targets would both live and die with the buff, which is a relatively easy solve.
 The extra 10 Soul gained on the WoD has an estimated value of 144.55 potency, while the potency lost is 100 when you WoD on two targets.
 This gain is furthered if you end up placing a single GCD on the second target.

 - - -